How to Sing “Happy Birthday” in French: Audio and Lyrics

-Did you know that the French sing “Joyeux anniversaire” (“Happy Birthday”) not just for celebrations, but for when something goes wrong in a public place?
+Did you know that the French sing “Joyeux anniversaire” (“Happy Birthday”) not just for celebrations, but also when something goes wrong in a public place?

-It’s something I had to find out myself when I was sitting in a trendy Parisian bar one day.
-The lights had suddenly gone out, and the customers immediately started belting the song.
+I was sitting in a trendy Parisian bar one day.
+The lights suddenly went out, and the customers immediately started belting the song.

 Contents